doguilmak/Predicting-Solar-Flares/README.md

-# Predicting Solar Flares with Using XGBoost and Artificial Neural Networks
+# Predicting Solar Flares Class with Using XGBoost and Artificial Neural Networks

 ## Problem Statement